ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 items will be replaced with single rupees.
   * For `Timespinner` all players in the `TSAll` item link group will share their entire item pool and the `Twin Pyramid Key` and `Timespinner Wheel` will be forced among the worlds of those in the group.
-The `null` replacement item will, instead of forcing a specific chossen item this will allow the generator to randomaly pick a filler/junk/noraml class item in place of putting in another one of the linked item.
+The `null` replacement item will, instead of forcing a specific chosen item, allow the generator to randomly pick a filler item in place of putting in another one of the linked item.
 * `triggers` allows us to define a trigger such that if our `smallkey_shuffle` option happens to roll the `any_world` result it will also ensure that `bigkey_shuffle`, `map_shuffle`, and `compass_shuffle` are also forced to the `any_world`